aghaeifar/optimized_multi_coil/README.md

 # Usage Instruction
+## Train Data
 Copy your train data into `.\brain_B0maps\train`.
-Check structure of the example train data and adapt your B0-maps accordingly.
+Check structure of the example train data and adapt your B0 maps accordingly.
 All the B0 maps in the train folder must have a same FoV and resolution.
-The name of the variable contains B0-map must be 'brain'.
+The name of the variable contains B0 map must be `brain`.
 The structure of train data is a following:
 ```
 * brain.b0map : 3D B0 map of brain (unit: Hz)